 A Gentle Reminder

-Our meetings, with the except of the month we run the Showbench, are scent free.
+Our meetings are scent free.
 Due to allergies we ask members and guests to please leave fragrances (perfumes, and other scented products) at home.

 If you need to leave before closing comments, please do so as quietly as possible.